wayneleighton1985-oss/wayne-leighton/DEPLOYMENT-SOLUTION.md

 name = "wayne-leighton"
 compatibility_date = "2023-12-01"
 pages_build_output_dir = "dist"

-# Build configuration
-build.command = "./build.sh"
-build.output_directory = "dist"
 ```

-This configuration uses the correct format for Cloudflare Pages, with the required `pages_build_output_dir` property at the root level and proper build configuration using dot notation instead of the unsupported `[build]` section.
+This configuration uses the correct format for Cloudflare Pages, with the required `pages_build_output_dir` property at the root level.
+The build configuration is not supported in `wrangler.toml` for Pages projects and should be defined in the Cloudflare dashboard or in separate configuration files like `cloudflare-pages.toml` or `pages.toml` which use the `[build]` section format.
 ```

 ### 3. NextAuth Configuration Fix